Scouting in Wyoming: Camps

 Camp Buffalo Bill lies seven miles east of the East Gate of Yellowstone National Park in the Shoshone National Forest.
 The camp is ideal for troops wishing to have both a Scout camp experience and tour the nation's first national park.
 Camp Buffalo Bill is also the home of the Yellowstone High Adventure Outpost, a high adventure program where scouts can participate in one of four core areas: Trek, Climbing, Paddlesports, and Winter.

 Grand Teton Council

 Grand Teton Council is the result of a merger between the Tendoy Area Council and Idaho Falls Council, and serves Scouts in both Idaho and Wyoming.

-Longs Peak Council

-The Longs Peak Council is headquartered in Greeley, Colorado.
-Named after the tallest peak in the council territory, Longs Peak Council serves Scouting youth in northeastern Colorado, southeastern Wyoming and western Nebraska.

 Trapper Trails Council

 The Trapper Trails Council is headquartered in Ogden, Utah.
 Trapper Trails Council was formed from a merger between Jim Bridger Council, Lake Bonneville Council and Cache Valley Area Council, and serves Scouts in southwestern Wyoming, southern Idaho, and northern Utah.

 Girl Scouting in Wyoming

 The Girl Scouts of Montana and Wyoming with headquarters in Billings, Montana serves Wyoming.
 There is a service center in Casper, Wyoming as well as several camps.